MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_clfs_mgmt_policy.md

 ### -field PolicyParameters.NewContainerExtension

 The structure that provides the detailed information about a policy whose <b>PolicyType</b> is <b>ClfsMgmtPolicyNewContainerExtension</b>.

-#### NewContainerExtension.ExtensionLengthInBytes

-The length, in bytes, of the <b>ExtensionString</b> member.

-#### NewContainerExtension.ExtensionString

-A wide-character string that contains the extension to the file name for each container in the log.
-Container file names are built using the format [prefix][suffix][.extension].
-An extension is optional.
-The default extension is the empty string.

 ### -field PolicyParameters.NewContainerExtension.ExtensionLengthInBytes